 Cloudy water is often seen after an algae bloom or when first opening a pool.
-Other common causes that should first be addressed are poor filtration, poor water chemistry, low chlorine, or contamination.
+Common causes that should first be addressed before finding a chemical solution are poor filtration, poor water chemistry, low chlorine, and contamination.
 Pool clarifiers and flocculants are both options for dealing with clarity issues, the prior for more mild cases and the later for more severe.